 Bullying is something that is not acceptable at John Island Camp.
 No one should negatively affect another camper’s experience.
 Those who are negatively affecting others’ experience will have varying degrees of consequences including the possibility of being removed from camp.

 To find out how staff are trained and how we deal with bullying, please refer to our Parent Handbook.

 We realize that for many campers John Island Camp may be the first time away from home.
 Counsellors are trained on how to identify early signs of homesickness as well as how to help campers adjust to camp life and enjoy their stay with us.

 For more information please consult our Parent Handbook.

 All of our staff are trained in First Aid and have specific training in how to respond to a medical emergency at the camp.
 The Elliot Lake Hospital is a 45 minute drive away and local EMS are notified at the opening of our camp season in case of needed support.

-Lost and found will be available at the Sudbury YMCA on Tuesday, August 6th from 4:00pm-6:00pm for July campers and on Tuesday, September 10th for August campers.
-Parents are encouraged to email or call the Camping Office if they are missing a particular item.
-We find it very helpful to label everything you send to camp with your child.
-Items will remain in the Camping Services offce at the Sudbury YMCA on Durham Street for pick up until September 14th 2018.
-After this date they will be donated to local charities.
+Lost and found is sent in to the Sudbury Branch of the YMCA.
+Clothing is washed after each session and bagged.
+If you believe you have left something at camp we will be holding two evening events for parents to come to the branch and check for their child’s belongings.
+These sessions will take place on August 6th, from 4-6pm for July campers and on September 10th for August campers.
+Parents are encouraged to email or call the Camping Services Office if they are missing a particular item and we can take a look for it.
+After the lost and found event all items will be donated to local charities.
 For those who live out of town we can mail your items to you at your expense.